trezor/trezor-suite/suite-native/app/README.md

 -   `yarn ports` = yarn native:reverse-ports
 -   `yarn a` = yarn native:android
 -   `yarn ios` = yarn native:ios

+## DEV utils

+You can show DEV utils on production build FOR DEVELOPMENT PURPOSES ONLY – do not use it for your personal wallets!

+To reveal dev menu, you have to click at least 7 times on commit hash at the bottom of About Trezor Suite Lite page.

 ## Troubleshooting